wendrowycz/lobiboxrails/README.md

-# lobibox-rails
+# lobiboxrails

-lobibox-rails wraps the [lobibox](https://github.com/arboshiki/lobibox) library in a rails engine for simple use with the asset pipeline provided by rails 4.0.
+lobiboxrails wraps the [lobibox](https://github.com/arboshiki/lobibox) library in a rails engine for simple use with the asset pipeline provided by rails 4.0.
 The gem includes the development (non-minified) source for ease of exploration.
 The asset pipeline will minify in production.